adamz01h/wow_peggle/README.md

 A game made by PopCap Games, Inc.

 WoW Patch 7.0 Peggle Addon
+An updated Peggle addon that has long abandoned.

 Just download the zip and place the "Peggle" folder into the /Interface/AddOns/ folder.